realmg51-cpu/TinyAI/README.md

 cd asset/code
 dotnet run
 ```
+# 🤝 Contributing
+Every contribution is highly appreciated!
+You can help by:

+✏️ Refactoring the source code for learning purposes.

+🔧 Expanding the AI's "brain" with new rules and logic.

+🐛 Reporting bugs or suggesting features via [Issues](.../.../.../issues)

 ### 📜 License

-This project using GPL-v3.0 License.
+This project is licensed under the GPL-3.0 License.

+👨‍💻 Author: RealMG 🚀

+Happy Coding! 🎉

 ## Checklist ##